benjha/nvrapids_olcf/README.md

 #### Build/Install UCX

-This is a requirement for RAPIDS and Blazing SQL.
+This is a requirement for RAPIDS.

 ```
 ./ucx.sh UCX_VER